 By Dixie Laite

-This is the ninth episode of “15 Minutes of Dame,” a column to help you create, develop and promote the living crap out of your personal brand.
+This is the eighth episode of “15 Minutes of Dame,” a column to help you create, develop and promote the living crap out of your personal brand.
 Dixie Laite has been putting the “broad” in broadcasting for over 20 years, working in television, online, print and marketing for a variety of household name brands.
 She’s currently Senior Editorial Director for TeenNick and also freelances as a writer, speaker and digital content strategist.
-Follow Dixie @DameStyle and on Pinterest, and email her at firstname.lastname@example.org.
+Dixie’s column is published every other Wednesday on diybusinessassociation.com.
+Follow Dixie @DameStyle and on Pinterest, and email her at email@example.com.
 Oh, and post your questions and suggestions in Comments below.